VonRiddarn/rick-and-morty-compendium/README.md

 The condition for updating the DOM is that the currently viewed page is connected to the updated node.

 ## About the inline SVG files in index.html
+I am using inline SVGs to affect their appearance easily using the `currentcolor` attribute as fill.
-I was originally planning on injecting the SVGs dynamically at runtime, but decided against it.
+Originally I was planning on injecting the SVGs dynamically at runtime, but decided against it.

 **Concidered approaches**
 * Async fetching of local .svg files
 * An SVG repository object storing SVGs as strings